top of page

 It has been well documented that allergens to pass from the maternal diet into breast milk, although the amounts are highly variable.

-Intact food allergens or peptides in breast milk documented include egg protein (ovalbumin) gliadin (wheat), peanut and cow's milk proteins.
+Intact food allergens or peptides (more likely) in breast milk that have been documented include egg protein (ovalbumin), wheat (gliadin), peanut and cow's milk proteins (a variety of different whey and caesin proteins).

 Food allergens in human milk have been reported to vary over a very wide range of concentrations from just above 0.1 to >1,000 ng/m, but low levels are probably the most realistic figures (1).